Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Introduction

-In summary, the proposed theoretical framework allows for an informed choice of suitable characteristics describing graph connectivity patterns in node classification tasks.
+In summary, we propose a theoretical framework that allows for an informed choice of suitable characteristics describing graph connectivity patterns in node classification tasks.
 Based on this framework, we suggest using adjusted homophily to measure whether similar nodes tend to be connected.
 To further characterize the datasets and distinguish different sorts of heterophily, we propose a new measure called label informativeness.

-\section{Homophily Measures}
+\section{Homophily measures}

 Assume that we are given a graph $G = (V,E)$ with nodes $V$, $|V| = n$, and edges $E$.
 Throughout the paper, we assume that the graph is simple (without self-loops and multiple edges) and undirected.\footnote{We further denote (unordered) edges by $\{u,v\}$ and ordered pairs of nodes by $(u,v)$.} Each node $v \in V$ has a feature vector $\x_v \in \R^m$ and a class label $y_v \in \{1, \ldots, C\}$.
 Let $n_k$ denote the size of $k$-th class, i.e., $n_k = |\{v: y_v = k\}|$.
 By $N(v)$ we denote the neighbors of $v$ in $G$ and by $d(v) = |N(v)|$ the degree of $v$.
 Also, let $D_k := \sum_{v\,:\,y_v = k} d(v)$.
 Let $p(\cdot)$ denote the empirical distribution of class labels, i.e., $p(k) = \frac{n_k}{n}$.
 Then, we also define degree-weighted distribution as $\bar{p}(k) = \frac{\sum_{v\,:\,y_v = k} d(v)}{2|E|} = \frac{D_k}{2|E|}$.